ruiwenge2/Blaster2D/README.md

 # Blaster2D
 A multiplayer game where you kill as many players as you can!

-I spent a long time working on this, and it's finally done!
+- WASD/Arrow keys to move
+- Click to shoot
+- Press R to reload gun
+- Collect the gold for ammo

+To buy skins, you have to sign up for an account.

+Hope you have lots of fun playing this!